Dr. Ashwini Oswal

 Ash studied Neurophysiology at the University of Cambridge, before completing his medical studies at University College London.
 He undertook his early clinical training in Cambridge and Oxford, prior to studying for a D.Phil. in Clinical Neurosciences at the University of Oxford (advised by Professor Peter Brown at Oxford and Professor Vladimir Litvak at UCL).
 During Ash’s D.Phil., he used a combination of magnetoencephalography (MEG), electroencephalography (EEG) and deep brain recordings in people with Parkinson’s to investigate the brain network effects of Deep Brain Stimulation (DBS) used to treat the disease.

-Ash’s research aims to use imaging, computational and electrophysiological approaches to discover how neurological disease phenotypes relate to specific brain network abnormalities.
-This is likely to be important for both improved diagnoses and the discovery of novel treatments.
+Ash’s research aims to use imaging, computational and electrophysiological approaches to discover how neurological disease phenotypes relate to specific brain network dysfunction.
+This is likely to be important for both improved (and earlier) diagnoses and the discovery of novel treatments.

 - Magnetic Resonance Imaging